d3-inc/marketplace-widget/packages/marketplace-widget/README.md

 ## Documentation

-You can find complete details about usage and UX flow of the marketplace-widget at [D3 Docs](https://docs.d3.app/channel-partner-integrations/d3-embed)
+You can find complete details about widget API and UX flow of the marketplace-widget at [D3 Docs](https://docs.d3.app/channel-partner-integrations/d3-embed)

 ### Local setup